If you have a Honda with a P1456 error code, the onboard computer (ECM) is seeing an error with the Evap system.

 The vehicle will not be able to pass a smog test and will need to be fixed first.

-The car should drive fine until it can be repaired.
+The vehicle should drive fine until it can be repaired.

 Have you had issues with a Honda P1456 OBDII code?
 Let us know your thoughts below.